EkoCommunications/EkoESLintConfig/README.md

 * Provide Airbnb declaration (and they reasoning).
 * Provide explanation why the desicion to alter a rule was made.

-## Publish (!!!at first you will need to get access!!!)

-At first make sure that you increased version.
-You can also check last published packages by:
-`npm dist-tag list`

-To publish
-`npm publish .`

-To publish `develop`, `test` etc version:
-`npm publish . --tag <dist-tag-name>`

-For example: `npm publish . --tag develop`
-After that you will be able to install `develop` by from a target project:
-`npm install eslint-config-eko@develop`

 ## TODO:
 * [GraphQL subset](https://github.com/apollographql/eslint-plugin-graphql)
 * [Jest subset](https://github.com/jest-community/eslint-plugin-jest)